-Guns and Ammo
+Guns and Ammunition

 You will also want to bring a cleaning kit for your firearms.
 This does not necessarily have to be a full sized kit, as they make small cleaning kits that are usually geared towards a specific caliber or a small range of calibers.
 Just be sure that if you choose a small kit to also bring a solid cleaning rod.